Current Research Interests

 This study is unique as only cannabinoid receptors have been studied in the literature to date.

-Project members: Shaniel Fox and Clayton Robertson.
+Project members: Shaniel Fox, Clayton Robertson, Tucker Provost.

 Catalysis